abdrahmansoltan/Learning-Notes/HTML-CSS-SASS/04-CSS.md

 - **Collapsing margins** : it's when we have 2 margins(only vertical margins) that occupied the same space, so only one of them will be visible to the page which is the larger one and **not** their sum ![Margin Collapse](./img/MarginCollapse.png)
 - **Border collapse** : sets whether table borders should collapse into a single border or be separated as in standard HTML => `border-collapse: separate;` ![border collapse](./img/border-collapse.png)
 - between sections use padding not margin

+> **THE VISUAL FORMATTING MODEL**: Algorithm that calculates boxes and determines the layout of theses boxes, for each element in the render tree, in order to determine the final layout of the page.

 ---